Open-LinaOS-Foundation/LinaOS/Documentation/dev-tools/kunit/index.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 =========================================
-KUnit - Unit Testing for the Linux Kernel
+KUnit - Unit Testing for the LinaOS Kernel
 =========================================

 .. toctree::